Skip to main content

 • The results tools hand back, which the model reads as if they were trustworthy.

 Each of these is an instruction channel into a model that acts on your machine.
-Prompt injection, tool poisoning, indirect injection via tool results, poisoned memory, MCP rug pulls, and malicious skills are the recurring failure shapes: the same list the OWASP Agentic Top 10 (2026) now enumerates.
+Prompt injection, tool poisoning, indirect injection via tool results, poisoned memory, MCP rug pulls, and malicious skills are the recurring failure shapes: the same list OWASP's work on securing LLM and agentic applications now enumerates.
 None of them show up in a normal dependency scan, because the payload is not a CVE.
 It is text your agent was told to trust.

 Vulkro checks that whole surface.
-The free, open-source tools do the inspection and auditing.
+The free, open-source Vulkro Labs tools do the inspection and auditing.
 The paid engine adds an in-loop guard that watches your assistant as it writes.

 MCP servers and their tools